12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 There are a few streets next to the Shibuya station that are known to have streets lined with cherry blossoms.

-One is Sakura Street.
-Another is where you’ll be able to view it from the Shibuya station overpass walkway.
+One is Sakura Street, where you’ll be able to view it from the Shibuya station overpass walkway.

-I visited a bit too early and the trees weren’t in full bloom, but you could see some darker pink colors.
+I visited a bit too early and the trees weren’t in full bloom, but you could see some darker variations.

 12. Odaiba Seaside Park